15 Successful Companies Using Node.js in 2025: The Power of JavaScript

 With Node.js, JavaScript developers use server-side scripting to manifest dynamic web pages.
 Server-side scripting works by running user requests on the server-side, or web server, rather than on the client-side, or web browser.

 The advantage of this scripting technique is that clients do not need to deal with slow loading times and high CPU usage.
-For the same effect, developers can employ static web pages but website content would be in turn far less engaging and interactive.
+For the same effect, developers can employ static web pages, but website content would be, in turn, far less engaging and interactive.

-Server-side scripting empowers developers to dismiss the often overloaded presence of browser plugins and technology by simply relying solely on the webserver.
+Server-side scripting empowers developers to dismiss the often-overloaded presence of browser plugins and technology by simply relying solely on the web server.

 That said, Node.js uses a ‘JavaScript everywhere’ paradigm where the web application development depends on JavaScript for both client-side and server-side programming.